 Healthy weight loss starts with eating well.
 But if you’re struggling with body image or desperate to get over a weight-loss plateau, it can be easy to veer into not-so-healthy territory with eating habits.
 The signs you’ve got an unhealthy relationship with food aren’t always easy to spot, says Marjorie Nolan Cohn, RD, owner of MNC Nutrition in Philadelphia, Pennsylvania.
 But once you identify them, you’re even closer to pursuing your weight-loss goals in a healthy and sustainable way.

-Here, four signs your relationship with food might need a little TLC:
+Here, nine signs your relationship with food might need a little TLC:

 YOU CAN’T KEEP YOUR EYES ON YOUR OWN PLATE